Calendar for Friday, July 29

-“Mandela: The Official Exhibition” opening, 9:30 a.m., George H.W.
+“Mandela: The Official Exhibition” opening, 9:30 a.m. to 5 p.m., George H.W.
 Bush Presidential Library and Museum in College Station.
 The exhibit examines the life of Nelson Mandela, South Africa’s first democratically elected president, and his fight against apartheid.
 It continues through Aug.
 23, 2023.

 Founders Night, 7 to 10 p.m., Stella Hotel, 4100 Lake Atlas Drive, Bryan.
 The Bryan-College Station Chamber of Commerce presents its annual celebration of the establishment and development of Bryan and College Station.
 The event includes food, drinks, gaming and live music. bcschamber.org.